 How Can I Know My Attachment Type?

-Since attachment style is still a part of your life now that you're an adult, perhaps you'd like to learn what your adult attachment style is.
+Since attachment type is still a part of your life now that you're an adult, perhaps you'd like to learn what your attachment type is an adult.
 There are two main ways you can find out.
-You can try to find out for yourself, or you can talk to someone who has studied adult attachment.
+You can try to find out for yourself or talk to someone who has studied adult attachment.

 The Limitations Of Personal Research

-What you won't get from this research an objective assessment of your attachment style.
-You can guess at your attachment style based on what you've read, of course.
+What you won't get from this research an objective assessment of your attachment type.
+You can guess at your attachment type based on what you've read, of course.
 Even if you get it right, though, you won't know for sure.
 You almost certainly won't know what to do about it.

 The Value Of Therapy

-Yet, knowing your style probably won't help you much unless you have a secure attachment.
-If it turns out that you have an insecure attachment style, the information might even cause you distress.
-The best thing you can do if you have attachment issues is to seek help from a therapist because they can not only help you deal with the reality of an unhealthy attachment style; they can also help you deal with it.
+Yet, knowing your style probably won't help you much unless you have a attachment.
+If it turns out that you have an insecure type of attachment, the information might even cause you distress.
+The best thing you can do if you have attachment issues is to seek help from a therapist because they can not only help you deal with the reality of an unhealthy attachment type; they can also help you deal with it.

 The Adult Attachment Interview

 When Ainsworth conducted her Strange Situation study, her emphasis was on the attachment styles of the infants.
-Her successor, Mary Main, became concerned that adults had attachment issues of their own that were not only harming them but their infants as well.
+Her successor, Mary Main, became concerned that adults had attachment issues of their own that were harming them and their infants.

 Main wanted to know about the attachments of parents with their infants.
-In 1982, this concern resulted in a test to identify adults' attachment styles and their current way of thinking about their childhood attachment.
+In 1982, this concern resulted in a test identifying adults' attachment styles and their current way of thinking about their childhood attachment.
 It's called the Adult Attachment Interview.